-Baking soda and salt is another combination that can help break down a clog.
-The salt will work to absorb any moisture in the clog while the baking soda will help to break it down.
+Baking soda and salt can help break down a clog.
+The salt will work to absorb any moisture in the clog, while the baking soda will help to break it down.

-To use this method, mix 1/2 cup of baking soda with 1/4 cup of salt.
+To use this method as a natural drain opener, mix 1/2 cup of baking soda with 1/4 cup of salt.
 Pour the mixture down the drain and let it sit for about 30 minutes.

-After 30 minutes, flush the drain by running hot water.
-Again, you may need to repeat this process a few times for tough clogs.
+After 30 minutes, flush the drain with running hot water.
+Again, you may need to repeat this process several times for tough clogs.

 Related: How to Wash Fruit and Vegetables

 Natural Drain Cleaner

 If you’re not interested in the DIY methods, you could try a septic-safe drain cleaner made with natural ingredients.
 Biokleen Bac-Out Drain Cleaner is an enzymatic formula made with plant extracts.

 It’s an eco-friendly product that does not contain ingredients like ammonia, chlorine, or phosphates, which may be harmful to septic tanks.
 It’s biodegradable and is never tested on animals.
 Overall, we believe it’s the best drain cleaner.